IWAHPCE/iwahpce.github.io/content/_index.md

 - Full papers Manuscripts must be at most 18 pages in one-column submission PDF format including figures and references
 - Short papers Manuscripts must be at most 10 pages in one-column submission PDF format including figures and references

-The paper format is described in the [Paper Submission](https://www.sca-hpcasia2026.jp/submit/papers.html) section of SCA/HPC Asia 2026 website Please note that the paper format for the submission (one-column) is different from the one of the camera ready (2-column).
+The paper format is described in the [Paper Submission](https://www.sca-hpcasia2026.jp/submit/papers.html) section of SCA/HPC Asia 2026 website.
+Fore more detail, please refer https://www.acm.org/publications/authors/submissions.

-Fore more detail, please refer https://www.acm.org/publications/authors/submissions All submissions will be peer-reviewed by the PC members.
-The review process is double-blind.
-Please do NOT include the name of authors, etc.
+All submissions will be peer-reviewed by the PC members.
+The review process is double-blind, please do not include the name of authors, etc.

 ### Workshop Chairs